Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 At low zoom level ([`threshold_zoom_level`](.env.example) > zoom > [`min_zoom_level`](.env.example)) clustered count is obtained from the back-end with [elements.php](public/elements.php).

 At high enough zoom level (zoom > [`threshold_zoom_level`](.env.example)) actual elements and their etymologies are obtained from the back-end with [etymologyMap.php](public/etymologyMap.php) .

+The API code used to connect to the back-end, to Overpass, to WDQS and other APIs is automatically generated from the OpenAPI specification files in [`openapi/`](openapi/) through `npm run generate` into [`src/generated/`](src/generated/).

 #### Back-end (v2, using PostGIS DB)